amitmessika1/amitmessika1/README.md

 I’m a passionate developer who enjoys building systems, learning new technologies and solving complex problems.

-I have experience working with **full-stack development, systems programming, concurrency, networking, and object-oriented design**.
+I have experience working with **full-stack development, systems programming, concurrency, networking and object-oriented design**.

 Currently looking for an opportunity to join a **software development role** where I can contribute to meaningful projects, collaborate with experienced developers, and continue learning and growing.